 The Command Service creates and sends commands to connectors and agents, listens for command updates, and tracks all changes and responses.
 It also allows you to search for commands and view command history.
 Once the request is sent, connectors and agents implement logic to receive commands, execute them, and send the response back to the command service.

-- Create command - Creates a command that is sent to the target connector/agent.
+- Create command—Creates a command that is sent to the target Connector or Agent

-- Get command history - Gets a list of all status changes for a single command including a summary of the details.
+- Get command history—Returns a list of all status changes for a single command including a summary of the details